MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 - Fixed an issue where after device reboot, Xbox Controllers and other Bluetooth LE peripherals needed be paired again to connect.
 - Fixed video encoder issue, which could cause a short freeze of outbound video during a Remote Assist call.
 Wi-Fi driver and firmware changes to address “Fragment and Forge”  Wi-Fi vulnerabilities.
 - Wi-Fi driver and firmware changes to address “Fragment and Forge”  Wi-Fi vulnerabilities.
-- When using Moving Platform Mode (MPM), "Down" will be estimated by averaging gravity over a short time.
+- When using Moving Platform Mode (MPM), "Down" is estimated by averaging gravity over a short time.
 This value replaces true gravity when in Moving Platform Mode.
 - Fixed periodic wobble in holograms when in 3DoF mode, or during loss of tracking.
 - Addresses an issue impacting updates to the 21H1/21H2 release from older releases.